National Home Insurance Authority

 3. Operational specificity — generic financial planning topics that overlap tangentially with insurance but are not defined insurance services (investment products, tax strategy, mortgage terms) are excluded regardless of practical relationship.

-Directory categories are reviewed against the NAIC's annual State of the Market reports and ISO circular updates to confirm that listed service types remain active, named functions within the residential insurance market.
-When a regulatory body issues a model act revision or when the ISO revises a homeowners program filing, affected listings are flagged for review.
+Provider Network categories are reviewed against the NAIC's annual State of the Market reports and ISO circular updates to confirm that verified service types remain active, named functions within the residential insurance market.
+When a regulatory body issues a model act revision or when the ISO revises a homeowners program filing, affected providers are flagged for review.

 Category boundaries are tested against four practical criteria:

-The directory does not function as a carrier or agent marketplace.
-No listings represent solicitations, endorsements, or rankings of specific companies or individual producers.
-The Federal Trade Commission's guidelines on endorsements and testimonials (16 CFR Part 255) inform this boundary; no company-specific performance claims appear in directory content.
+The provider network does not function as a carrier or agent marketplace.
+No providers represent solicitations, endorsements, or rankings of specific companies or individual producers.
+The Federal Trade Commission's guidelines on endorsements and testimonials (16 CFR Part 255) inform this boundary; no company-specific performance claims appear in provider network content.

 Peril-specific topics such as flood insurance administered under FEMA's National Flood Insurance Program (NFIP) are referenced contextually within the home insurance water damage coverage services category but are not classified as a standard homeowners coverage line because NFIP policies are issued under a federal statutory framework (42 U.S.C. § 4001 et seq.) separate from state-regulated property insurance.